 In this paper, we focus on handling contextual preferences.
 We define context descriptors for specifying conditions on context parameters that allow the specification of context states at various levels of detail.
 Preferences are augmented with context descriptors that specify their scope of applicability.
-Similarly, queries are enhanced with context descriptors.
-We formulate the context resolution problem of identifying the preferences that are most relevant to the context of a query.
+Similarly, queries are enhanced with context descriptors that define the context of their execution.
+We formulate the problem of identifying the preferences that are most relevant to the context of a query.
 To address this problem, we develop the notion of cover between states as well as appropriate distance functions.
-We also present an algorithm that locates relevant preferences.
-Finally, we evaluate both the usability of our model and the performance of context resolution.
+We also present an algorithm that locates the relevant preferences.
+We also introduce index structures that exploit contextual information for (a) storing preferences and (b) caching the results of queries based on their context.